Wakefield Press (Australia): Notable publications

-Many of Wakefield's books have achieved Australian bestseller status, including The Vanished Land, by Richard Zachariah, The Home of the Blizzard, by Sir Douglas Mawson, One Magic Square, by Lolo Houbein, Behind the Veil, by Lydia Laube, anf Your Brick Oven, by Russell Jeavons.
+Many of Wakefield's books have achieved Australian bestseller status, including The Vanished Land, by Richard Zachariah, The Home of the Blizzard, by Sir Douglas Mawson, One Magic Square, by Lolo Houbein, Behind the Veil, by Lydia Laube, and Your Brick Oven, by Russell Jeavons.

+Book series published have included the AATE Interface Series, the Friendly Street Poets, the Pentageli Papers, South Australian Living Artists (SALA) series and the Wakefield Crime Series.

 Partnerships

 Wakefield Press have partnerships with a number of cultural and educational institutions in South Australia, and relationships with overseas publishers which market their titles.